- Client ID

 Note: You’ll need to create a development store if you don’t already have one.
 Learn more about creating a Shopify development store here.

-Under Integrations > Connected Integrations > Shopify > Settings, fill out your credentials from the end of Step 1 in their respective sections:
+- Under Integrations > Connected Integrations > Shopify > App Configuration > Configure, fill out your credentials from the end of Step 1 in their respective sections:

 Note: You should only add the scopes you’ve requested in your application page to Paragon.

-Once your Shopify account is connected, you can add steps to perform the following actions:
+Once your Shopify account is connected, you can add steps to perform the following actions:- Get Customers

 to invoke the variable menu.